Beta is full

 Collaboration

 Pro and Elite plans support team workspaces.
-Create a workspace, invite teammates by email, and share projects.
+Create a workspace, invite teammates by email, and share projects across your organization.

 For team workspaces, go to Workspace in the sidebar.
 Roles: